Terry Warburton - President

 horns feature the “slot receiver” that Terry invented, as well as leadpipes drawn on mandrels he designed and made himself.
 When he’s not working in the factory, Terry is attending conferences and industry events.
 He’s regularly asked to speak and present clinics about his work and products at universities and industry conferences all over the world.
 Never satisfied with the status quo, Terry is constantly thinking about new designs and products for the future.

-Kim enjoys her work with Warburton because it affords her the opportunity to work with educators and students in a meaningful way, while allowing her to avoid having to organize and teach a marching band!
+Kim enjoys her work with Warburton because it affords her the opportunity to work with educators and students in a meaningful way both in and out of the classroom.
 Since moving to Florida she has been more involved with not only production, but also our entire customer base, from individuals to dealers, and is happy to offer consultations on our full line of products.

 Before joining the Warburton team, Kim worked as the Educational Coordinator and Social Media Consultant for RogerIngram.com.
 She also previously worked as a freelance writer and an intern with both St. Louis Magazine and The Jazz Education Network.
 She was named the 2010 Women in Jazz Scholar by the Jazz Education Network at their inaugural conference.